 At Katherine O’Brien Law, we are real expungement attorneys – not a document preparation service.
 We will handle everything for your expungement from the beginning to the end.
 Since we are licensed to practice expungement law in New Jersey, we can answer your questions and give you legal advice according to your specific situation.
 Moreover, if the County Prosecutor objects to your expungement (a very common situation), we will draft a legal brief in response to their objection.
 Moreover, if a hearing is required, we will attend the hearing on your behalf (you will not be required to attend the hearing with us in 90% of our cases).

 Our flat rate expungement fees are also affordable.
-Our basic fee to handle your expungement is $695.00.
-This all-inclusive rate includes all court costs, filing fees, mailing expenses, etc. Moreover we provide flexible payment plans and get start working on your New Jersey expungement for as little as $300.00 down.
+Our basic fee for handling your expungement is $895.00.
+This all-inclusive rate includes all court costs, filing fees, mailing expenses, etc. Moreover, we provide flexible payment plans and get started working on your New Jersey expungement for as little as $350.00 down.
 Call us today for a free consultation or fill out our Expungement Interview Form.